contrast-zone/t-rewriter.js/readme.md

-# esperas
+# V-Parse

 *[Abstract]*

 *...
-Our starting point will be handling context free grammar (CFG) equivalent by the v-parser algorithm.
+Our starting point will be handling context free grammar (CFG) equivalent by the V-Parser algorithm.
 Then, we will extend this CFG equivalent to handle logic based extension of CFG, thus bringing in a logical reasoning about parsed content.
 Finally, we will introduce a parsing template engine by a slight modification of our logical parsing system, only to handle variables.
-This final touch will make Esperas a Turing complete parser...*
+This final touch will make V-Parse a Turing complete parser...*

 ## contents
 - [x] [1. introduction](#1-introduction)